 In addition to managing the practicalities of the transition process, it may help to provide colleagues with information on gender reassignment.
 This can help to dispel prejudice and possible hostility due to a lack of awareness or understanding of gender reassignment.
-Work colleagues should also be asked to refer to the transsexual person by his or her new name and to use the appropriate pronouns.
+Work colleagues should also be asked to refer to the trans person by their new name and to use the appropriate pronouns.